-Despite the warming weather, it’s still sweater season for millions of hockey fans worldwide until Lord Stanley’s Cup finds a new home each June.
+Despite the warming weather, it’s still sweater season for millions of hockey fans worldwide until Lord Stanley’s Cup finds a new home this July, slightly later than usual due to the COVID-19 pandemic.
 And as the quest for the cup enters its final phase, with the 16 teams in the National Hockey League’s Stanley Cup playoffs whittled down to two finalists, the drama on the ice reaches a boiling point.

 Players literally leave blood, sweat, tears and some teeth on the ice while figuratively putting their hearts and souls on the line in an attempt to achieve dreams that took root in boyhood.
 Fans shell out thousands of dollars on tickets, beer, snacks and apparel.
 And one artisan engraver prepares to etch 52 new names into immortality.

-- 4.8M – Average viewers for the 2018 Stanley Cup Finals between the Vegas Golden Knights and the Washington Capitals (most watched final since 2015).
+- 2.95M – Average viewers for the 2020 Stanley Cup Finals between the Tampa Bay Lightning and the Dallas Stars (least watched Cup clincher in two decades).

 For a closer look at the business of professional hockey, we posed the following questions to a panel of experts.
 Meet our panel and check out their responses below.